Experimental investigation relating free-surface features to sub-surface turbulence: Introduction

-In this paper, we extend previous analysis of dimples, scars, and horizontal divergence to experimental data obtained in our laboratory, allowing us to compare the two.
-Next, we investigate the extent to which the strong correlation between surface features and horizontal divergence extends downwards into the flow, finding considerable covariance even at depths beyond the blocking layer thickness, with excellent agreement between simulation and experiment despite lying in disparate Reynolds number regimes, when the integral scale is used for scaling.
-The study reaffirms the conclusion that observations of surface features could be a promising avenue for remote sensing of sub-surface turbulence and the cross-surface transfer of mass and heat it controls.
+In the present study, we focus on the dimples and scars on the surface and horizontal divergence fields below the surface, as we extend previous analysis of surface patterns and their correlation to subsurface flow to much higher Reynolds numbers.
+We express DNS results in dimensional units in such a way that they may be directly compared to the results from experiments.
+Next, we investigate the extent to which the strong correlation between surface features and horizontal divergence extends downwards into the flow, finding considerable covariance even at depths beyond the blocking layer thickness, with excellent agreement between simulation and experiment despite lying in disparate Reynolds number regimes.
+The study reaffirms the conclusion that observations of surface features could be a promising avenue for remote sensing of sub-surface turbulence.
 It also illustrates that although global point-by-point covariance between surface and bulk quantities may be small because the majority of the surface bears no visible mark of the sub-surface turbulence, surface features reveal flow information deep beneath the surface.